fujidana/vscode-spec-data/README.md

 - __Preview__
   - motor positions just before a scan in a table view (`spec-data` only)
   - scan data depicted in a graphical and interactive graph, powered by [Plotly.js](https://plotly.com/javascript/).
 A user can select a pair of columns to be drawn.
-  - scroll sync of the editor and preview (Currently only _scroll-preview-from-editor_ works; _scroll-editor-from-preview_ does not.)
+  - scroll sync of the editor and preview (as of v.1.7.0 both _scroll-preview-with-editor_ and _scroll-editor-with-preview_ are supported.)

 ![screenshot](resources/screenshot.png)